 'Do you want to pay in pounds or euros?'
-SAY EUROS.
+ALWAYS SAY EUROS

-When paying or even withdrawing cash, they often ask if you want to pay in pounds or euros.
+When paying or even withdrawing cash, you're often asked if you want to pay in pounds or euros.
 In general, always pay in local currency.

-If you select pounds, the Italian store/bank will do the conversion, and rates can be awful.
+If you select pounds, the Italian shop/bank will do the conversion, and rates can be awful.
 There's more info and a full explanation in Martin's 'Pay in euros?' blog.

 Booking a hotel as well as a flight?
 Get extra protection with a flight broker